kb-dk/ds-present/README.md

 ```xml
  <field name="_ds_1.0.0_" type="string" indexed="false" stored="false"/>
 ```
-If the schema is changed, the version must be updated.
+If the schema is changed, the version must be updated using [Semantic Versioning](https://semver.org/)

 ### Initial setup of Solr Cloud